The role of individual compensation and acceptance decisions in crowdsourced delivery: Problem definition

-\cref{fig:Example} provides an instance of the \probabbr and illustrates interactions between occasional drivers and the service provider, as well as the role of the acceptance probability.
-The instance consists of two tasks and two occasional drivers, i.e., $I = \{ 1, 2\}$ and $J = \{ 1, 2\}$.
-We consider the scenario where both occasional drivers are in-store customers at the store in the middle of the figure.
-The figure also indicates the delivery location of the two tasks as well as the home location of the occasional drivers (to illustrate the potential detour of potential occasional drivers to complete the task). \cref{fig:example_a} illustrates a solution for the instance in which task 1 is assigned to a professional driver (at cost $c_1$) and compensation $C_{21}$ is offered to occasional driver 1 for performing task 2, i.e., $I_{\mathrm{o}} = \{ 2\}$, $J_{\mathrm{o}} = \{ 1\}$, and $A = \{(2,1)\}$.
+\cref{fig:Example} provides an instance of the \probabbr and illustrates the allocation of tasks to occasional and professional drivers, as well as the role of the acceptance probability.
+Within this example, we consider a scenario with two tasks and two occasional drivers, i.e., $I = \{ 1, 2\}$ and $J = \{ 1, 2\}$.
+The figure indicate the store (in the middle of the figure) and the delivery location of the two tasks as well as the home location of the occasional drivers (to illustrate the potential detour of potential occasional drivers to complete the task).
+For simplicity, we assume that both occasional drivers are initially located at the central store. \cref{fig:example_a} illustrates a solution for the instance in which task 1 is assigned to a professional driver (at cost $c_1$) and compensation $C_{21}$ is offered to occasional driver 1 for performing task 2, i.e., $I_{\mathrm{o}} = \{ 2\}$, $J_{\mathrm{o}} = \{ 1\}$, and $A = \{(2,1)\}$.
 Occasional driver 2 drives directly from the central depot to its final destination while occasional driver 1 must accept or refuse the task.
 With probability $P(C_{21})$, occasional driver 1 will accept the task (leading to total costs of $C_{21}$ + $c_1$) in which case they perform the task and then drive to their final destination, see \cref{fig:example_b}.
 With probability $1 - P(C_{21})$, they refuse the task and drive directly to their final destination.
 In this case, an additional professional driver must be used to perform task 1, and the total costs are equal to $c_1 + c_2'$, see \cref{fig:example_c}.
 Therefore, the expected total cost of the solution equals $P(C_{21})(C_{21} + c_1) + (1 - P(C_{21}))(c_1 + c'_2)$.